jykim628/jykim628.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages of Jaeyoung Kim"
+title: "Welcome to Academic Pages of Jaeyoung Kim"
 author_profile: true
 redirect_from:
   - /about/